 Consumer Protection Act, 2019

 The new Consumer Protection Act was passed by Parliament in 2019.
-It replaces the Consumer Protection Act, 1986.
+It came into force in July 2020 and replaced the Consumer Protection Act, 1986.

 Need for the new act: